9 Awesome Facts About Hierbas Ibicencas

 Hierbas (pronounced year-bass) Ibicencas is a herbal liqueur made in Ibiza with different herbs and botanicals that grow around the island.
-It’s usually taken as a digestif after lunch or dinner – although the people of Ibiza often find many more reasons to drink hierbas other than that!
-It has been made on the island for generartions, with each family having their own ‘special’ recipe.
+It’s usually taken as a digestif after lunch or dinner.
+The traditional non commercial version of Hierbas has been made on the island for generations, with each family having their own ‘special and secret’ recipe.

-Here, we will share with you 9 awesome facts about Hierbas Ibicencas:
+Here, we will share with you 9 awesome facts about Hierbas and Hierbas Ibicencas

 1. Hierbas ‘Ibicencas’ is protected by law